vexing-media/DigiTimber-cPanel-Integration-WP-Plugin/readme.txt

-=== DigiTimber Integration Plugin for cPanel ===
+=== DigiTimber cPanel Integration ===
 Contributors: digitimber
 Donate link: http://www.digitimber.com/wpdonate
 Tags: cPanel, email, manage
 Requires at least: 5.0
 Tested up to: 5.3
-Stable tag: 1.3.0
+Stable tag: 1.3.1

 == Description ==

-DigiTimber Integration Plugin for cPanel allows users to access basic cPanel functionality from within WordPress.
+DigiTimber cPanel Integration allows users to access basic cPanel functionality from within WordPress.
 This plugin was created initially for our own user, but decided that with the lack of any other plugins in the list, we'd toss it out there for others.
 Hopefully its helpful to you and your users!

 Currently limited to email administration, but more is planned.